Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 If you’ve been denied a business loan, here are three steps you can take to potentially correct the situation:

 2. Take corrective action.
 Once you know the reason it was denied, try to rectify the situation.
-There may have been missing or inaccurate information on your application, or your credit score could have been improved before you applied.
+There may have been missing or inaccurate information on your application, or your credit score was too low when you applied.

 It’s often easier to get approved for a secured loan backed by business assets.
-You could also apply for a personal loan.
+You could also apply for a personal loan if you don’t qualify for a business loan.

 Alternatives to a long-term loan